 Visit Cape Gourouni

-Cape Gourouni is a rocky bluff in the northernmost part of Skopelos, some 10m away from Glossa.
-This area is about as off-the-beaten-path as you can get on the island.
+Cape Gourouni is a rocky bluff in the northernmost part of Skopelos, a couple of miles out from Glossa.
+This area is about as off-the-beaten path as you can get on the island.

 Getting to Glossa, Skopelos